 One of the most frequent questions we get at Honcho is, “what’s the best way to protect concrete during construction?”
 Concrete is expensive and unfortunately, relatively easy to damage (stain, scratch or other) and therefore something builders are keen to protect.

-importance of slab thickness, types of concrete finishes, and duration of protection, as well as slab pouring location and important environmental factors to consider, but here we’re going to discuss how soon to protect your concrete after pouring, as well as the use of concrete curing agents and densifiers:
+Therefore, we thought it might be helpful to put together a guide of general concreting tips that addresses some of the key considerations builders should be across when thinking about concrete protection throughout construction.
+We’ve previously talked about the importance of slab thickness, types of concrete finishes, and duration of protection, as well as slab pouring location and important environmental factors to consider, but here we’re going to discuss how soon to protect your concrete after pouring, as well as the use of concrete curing agents and densifiers:

 In a nutshell, a concrete curing agent forms a layer or membrane over the top of the concrete slab while it cures.
 This stops the water near the surface of the slab expelling too quickly, and hence helps harden the surface to reduce cracking and dusting.
 After application there are typically two ways to remove a curing agent prior to applying temporary surface protection.